base-org/web/apps/base-docs/base-learn/docs/minimal-tokens/minimal-token-sbs.md

 By the end of this lesson you should be able to:

 - Construct a minimal token and deploy to testnet
-- Identify the properties that make a token a token
+- Identify the properties that make a token

 ---